Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-For $k \in \N$ define the \emph{$k$th power of the graph $G$} to be the graph with vertex set $V(G)$, where two vertices are adjacent, if their distance is at most $k$.
-A \emph{$k$-distance coloring} of $G$ is a coloring of the $k$th power of $G$, or equivalently, a coloring of $G$ where vertices of distance at most $k$ have different colors.
+A \emph{$k$-distance coloring} of $G$ is a coloring of the $k$th power of $G$ with $2\Delta^k$-colors, or equivalently, a coloring of $G$ where vertices of distance at most $k$ have different colors.
+Observe that the degree of the $k$th power of $G$ is bounded by $2\Delta^k-1$, hence using $2\Delta^k$-colors corresponds to the greedy coloring.